abhishekdiphu/AI_for_Medicine_Specialization_Coursera/AI in Diagnosis/Project_Chest_XRay_Tuberculosis_Diagnosis/README.md

-# Chest X-Ray Medical Diagnosis with Deep Learning
+# Chest X-Ray tuberculosis Medical Diagnosis with Deep Learning

 - Pre-process and prepare a real-world X-ray dataset
-- Use transfer learning to retrain a DenseNet model for X-ray image classification
+- Use transfer learning to retrain a DenseNet model for X-ray image  binary-classification
 - Learn a technique to handle class imbalance
 - Measure diagnostic performance by computing the AUC (Area Under the Curve) for the ROC - (Receiver Operating Characteristic) curve
 - Visualize model activity using GradCAMs